victorb/arch-mirror/README.md

 # Using as a repository

-- Add `https://ipfs.io/ipns/:insert-ipns-here` to your list of repositories
+- Add `https://ipfs.io/ipns/arch.victor.earth` to your list of repositories
 - Run `pacman -Syy` to upgrade your local package list
 - Enjoy

+There are a few ways you can use the IPFS Arch mirror.

+- Use IPNS directly (slow): https://ipfs.io/ipns/QmNmkoYTwgaDJzxzZASSoNvVapuRXBgQW9RsZ6PQNGhzMA
+- Use IPFS directly (fast but harder for you to update): QmcoLd4z5QL63tLTG8PKX5BvXC28PHmCayRWkCjHaXvvXG,
+- Use DNS (fast but centralized naming [also currently no https]): http://arch.victor.earth
+- Use DNS via IPNS (fast and can be resolved anywhere): https://ipfs.io/ipns/arch.victor.earth

+I would recommend to use DNS via IPNS for now, until performance issues with IPNS has been resolved.

 # Using as a repository mirror